Weighted Swiss Ball Push-up Plus

 - 1

-Start in a plank position with your hands on a Swiss ball, arms straight, and body in a straight line from head to heels.
+Begin in a plank position with your hands placed on a Swiss ball, slightly wider than shoulder-width apart, and your feet extended behind you.

 - 2